Traditionally Modern Food

 • Once it starts boiling add green Chilli water and let it boil

-• After the water is boiling well simmer the flame
+• After the water boils well simmer the flame

 • Add rice flour little by little and keep stirring to avoid lumps